 From 1980, it became known as LaserDisc, although the official name of the format was LaserVision until the early 1990s.
 It was released in Japan in 1981, and finally reached Europe in 1983.
 The technologies and concepts behind LaserDisc are the foundation for later optical disc formats, including Compact Disc, DVD, and Blu-ray.

-The most common size of LaserDisc was 30 cm, allowing for up to 60 minutes per side.
+The most common size of LaserDisc was 12-inches, allowing for up to 60 minutes per side.
 This is made up of two single-sided aluminum discs layered in plastic.
-The spiral track of a 30cm LaserDisc is 42 miles long.
+The spiral track of a LaserDisc is 42 miles long.
 After one side was finished playing, a disc has to be flipped over in order to continue watching a movie, and some titles fill two or more discs.
-A number of 20cm LaserDiscs were also produced, and these ‘EP’ sized discs were often used for music video compilations.
+A number of 8-inch LaserDiscs were also produced, and these smaller discs were often used for music video compilations.

 LaserDisc was also adapted for data storage, such as for the BBC Domesday Project (as an LV-ROM) and for computer games on the Pioneer LaserActive (as an LD-ROM).